 Poor indoor air quality can cause numerous respiratory problems, especially those who are already prone to allergies or asthma attacks.
-Poor indoor air quality can partially be blamed on outdoor contaminants like pollen and mold, but it’s often a result of products that almost every home has.
+Poor air quality can partially be blamed on outdoor contaminants like pollen and mold, but it’s often a result of products that almost every home has.
 These products include volatile organic compounds present in many cleaning materials, upholstery, and carpeting.
 Pet dander is another common culprit.
 All these contaminants can irritate the respiratory system and cause runny noses, sneezing, coughing, and in severe cases, fatigue, headaches, and difficulty breathing.
 Severe symptoms like these could be due to carbon monoxide buildup.

 Other Health Problems